 Click on the links below for answers to many of your most frequently asked questions.

 Can't find what you're looking for?
-Stop by Office of Student Engagement & Leadership or email Student Activities.
+Stop by the Office of Student Engagement & Leadership or email Student Engagement & Leadership.

 - How do I re-register my existing student organization?

 - How do I start a student organization?

 - What are the academic policies for participation in a student organization?